Sabrina-Chan-Fee/Cart-253-project/final project 2/README.md

 ## Description
 This is a cake making game.
-First user will have to go pick an apple from the garden.
+First user will have to go catch a ripe apple that will fall from the tree from the garden.
 Next players must add the apple to the cake batter.
-Finaly player must patiently wait for the cake to bake in the oven.
+Finaly player must set the oven to the right temperature and wait for the cake to bake in the oven.

 Controls:
  * - slide mouse left to right to move basket and cath the falling apple
- * - click and drag apple into the cake batter nad move mouse around to mix
+ * - click and drag apple into the cake batter
  * - click and drag with the mouse to move the toggle and set the oven to the right temperature